ISU-MolPhyl/EEOB563/computer_labs/lab4/raxml-ng.md

 -->
 ## Intro
 RAxML-NG replaces standard RAxML as well as the corresponding supercomputer version ExaML.
 RAxML-NG does not (yet) support all options of standard RAxML, so you may need to use the [previous implementation](https://cme.h-its.org/exelixis/web/software/raxml/index.html) for some tasks.

 ### Before you start:
 * I already installed RAxML-NG in the class directory
 * You can still update the course repository to download the data files

-Check that you have the RAxML-NG version 1.1.0 or later:
+Check that you have the RAxML-NG version 1.2.2 or later:

 ```
 $ raxml-ng -v

 RAxML-NG v.
-1.1.0 released on 29.11.2021 by The Exelixis Lab.
+1.2.2-master released on 30.04.2024 by The Exelixis Lab.
+Developed by: Alexey M. Kozlov and Alexandros Stamatakis.
 ...
 ```